Skip to content

 The Court of Appeal of Quebec decided that the notwithstanding clause overrides the gender equality guarantee set out in section 28 of the Charter.
 This means that even where a law has disproportionate discriminatory impacts on the rights of women, and in this case the rights of Muslim women, it can still remain in effect.

-LEAF and the FFQ are also grateful to Natasha Bakht, Safa Ben Saad, Dolores Chew, Samaa Elibyari, Nancy Labonté, Laïty Ndiaye, Nathalie Léger, Samira Laouni, Colleen Sheppard, and Sandra Wesley.
-This intervention would not have been possible without their work, advice, and support.
+Our case committee memberso at the Quebec Court of Appeal, who guided, informed and supported this intervention, were: Natasha Bakht, Safa Ben Saad, Dolores Chew, Samaa Elibyari, Nancy Labonté, Laïty Ndiaye, Nathalie Léger, Samira Laouni, Colleen Sheppard, and Sandra Wesley.

 See the Court of Appeal’s decision here.